26 Nov The 2023 Holiday Gift Guide for Pets

 - Small or tiny toys

-Small, string-like toys can easily be swallowed, causing life-threatening damage to the intestines or causing strangulation, suffocation, choking, or intestinal blockage.
+Small, string-like toys can easily be swallowed, causing life-threatening damage to their intestines, strangulation, suffocation, choking, or intestinal blockage.
 Toys with sharp or pointed edges can cause lacerations in the mouth, throat, and GI tract if ingested.
-Because of this, certain toys should be kept out of reach when you aren’t around or unable to supervise.
+Because of this, avoid gifting your cat small or dangerous toys and keep these objects out of reach when you’re unable to supervise your cat.

 What to Get Your Dog for Christmas

-Kong toys satisfy a dog’s natural desire to work for their food.
+Kong is a brand of chew toys that satisfy a dog’s natural desire to work for their food.
 Stuffing your dog’s Kong with treats or peanut butter before you leave will keep them busy and content for long periods of time.
 Most importantly, it keeps them out of trouble!
-You can find a Kong toy in almost every pet store, and easily online!
+You can find a Kong toy in almost every pet store and easily online.

 Pet Wand Shower Attachment